 - color – from plain green to painted with spots, borders, stripes, or patterns of different colors and shades.

 The ornament on the leaves of the Chinese evergreen plant is usually silver, white, gray, or salad.
 But it can be other shades of green, red, pink, or purple.
+This makes Chinese evergreen an attractive choice for indoor plant enthusiasts.

 - In the middle of spring, cut off the elongated shoot of the old plant, leaving a column of 0.4-0.78 inches.